marcio777/cadmus/src/en/Chapter-I/Part III: Variables.md

 double pi = 3.14159265359;
 ```

 You can convert a double into a String, and you will find out how to do that later.
 That is possible because the method simply sets it to be a piece of text.
 However, what if you wanted to convert a double into an integer?
 You will be finding out how to do that using `Integer.parseInt()` in Chapter II, but doing so here will make Java have a fit - it can't understand an integer with a decimal point.
 To convert it you would use something called "casting".
 This is the only time I will mention it, so listen carefully.
 Casting is very easy - all you have to do is write what you want to cast it to in brackets before the actual value.
-In other words, to turn pi into an int you would do the following:
+In other words, to make a random number (for example) an int, and not a double,  you would do the following:

 ```java
 int pi = (int) (Math.random());